Panasonic Lumix DMC-TZ10

-The Panasonic Lumix DMC-TZ10 is a compact "Travel Zoom" digital camera released in 2010.
-It is equipped with a 12x zoom lens, a GPS receiver for geotagging, has 12 Megapixels, and can film at up to 720p resolution at 30 frames per second in MJPEG and AVCHD formats.
+The Panasonic Lumix DMC-TZ10 (or DMC-ZS7 in North America) is a compact "Travel Zoom" digital camera released in 2010.
+It is equipped with a 12x zoom lens, a GPS receiver for geotagging, has 12 megapixels, and can film at up to 720p resolution at 30 frames per second in MJPEG and AVCHD formats.
 The camera can be connected to a USB port for file transfer and weighs 218 grams.

-In North America, the camera is referred to by model code DMC-ZS7.

 Since initial release, Panasonic have published two firmware upgrades for the TZ10.
 Version 1.1 was released in June 2010, and improved stability on camera startup, and support for several external flashes.
 Firmware version 1.2 was released in September 2010, and improves GPS location retrieval time.